rolledback/LegoSharp/README.md

 ## Why does this exist?

 This library exists for a few reasons:
-1. I wanted to see what it is like to reverse engineer an API
+1. I wanted to see what it is like to reverse engineer an API.
-2. I like Legos (though I don't buy them that often, they're pretty expensive...)
+2. I like Legos (though I don't buy them that often, they're pretty expensive...).
 3. I work in TS for my day job, so I wanted to do a project in another language.
 Since C# is used a lot where I work, I chose it.
 Not only am I keeping myself familiar in C#, it's also fun to see how my TS brain handles having to work in C#.